Employee Handbook

 The at-will employment disclaimer is perhaps the single most critical element of any employee handbook.
 This statement clarifies that employment is at will, meaning either the employer or the employee can terminate the relationship at any time for any lawful reason without notice.
 The landmark case Woolley v.
 Hoffmann-La Roche established that an employee handbook can create binding contractual obligations if it contains specific promises about job security or termination procedures without a clear at-will disclaimer.
 Courts have repeatedly held employers to handbook promises regarding progressive discipline, termination procedures, and benefits when those handbooks lacked proper at-will language.

 The National Labor Relations Board (NLRB) closely scrutinizes employee handbook policies for provisions that may chill employees' Section 7 rights to engage in protected concerted activity, including the right to discuss wages, working conditions, and union organizing.
 Overly broad social media policies, confidentiality rules, and workplace conduct standards have been found to violate the National Labor Relations Act even in non-union workplaces.
 Employers must balance their legitimate business interests against employees' statutory rights when drafting handbook policies.
-Comprehensive handbook policies should be coordinated with individual employment agreements and any applicable non-compete agreements to ensure consistency across all employment documentation.
+Thorough handbook policies should be coordinated with individual Employment contracts and any applicable non-compete agreements to ensure consistency across all employment documentation.

 Why You Need a Employee Handbook

-Your growing company has reached a size where informal policies need to be formalized in a comprehensive handbook to ensure consistent treatment of all employees and compliance with employment laws.
+Your growing company has reached a size where informal policies need to be formalized in a detailed handbook to ensure consistent treatment of all employees and compliance with employment laws.
+Each new hire should also receive an individual employment agreement online tool alongside the handbook.

 Your company is preparing for growth, and you need a professional handbook that attracts talent by clearly communicating benefits, culture, and expectations to prospective and current employees.